 New activities are published continuously throughout the semester.

-Note that very specific eligibility requirements apply in both cases.
+Note that very specific eligibility requirements apply.

 You can also apply to universities abroad that do not have an exchange agreement with Lund University on your own.